HelloYeew/taiko-rust/README.md

 ## Development Status

 This project is just start so it's current in a heavy WIP.
 I will share design on Adobe XD and program flow that I write and plan soon.
-If you interest in this project and you want to contribute you can DMs me in my discord (HelloYeew#2740) or email me (my email is on my GitHub profile) Blog about development process I am making it.
+If you interest in this project and you want to know the plan on development you can DMs me in my discord (HelloYeew#2740) or email me (my email is on my GitHub profile).

+I always write a blog on progress about this project on [project blog](https://taiko-rust-blog.helloyeew.dev/), you can read it if you want to know current progress.

 ## Start development